Caravaggio: Legal problems and flight from Rome (1606)

 Upon his return to Rome, Caravaggio was sued by his landlady Prudenzia Bruni for not having paid his rent.
 Out of spite, Caravaggio threw rocks through her window at night and was sued again.

 In November, Caravaggio was hospitalized for an injury which he claimed he had caused himself by falling on his own sword.

-On 29 May 1606, Caravaggio killed a young man, possibly unintentionally, resulting in him fleeing Rome with a death sentence hanging over him.
-Ranuccio Tommasoni was a gangster from a wealthy family.
+On 29 May 1606, Caravaggio killed a young man, possibly unintentionally, resulting in his fleeing Rome with a death sentence hanging over him.
+Ranuccio Tomassoni was a gangster from a wealthy family.
 The two had argued many times, often ending in blows.
 The circumstances are unclear, whether a brawl or a duel with swords at Campo Marzio, but the killing may have been unintentional.

-Many rumors circulated at the time as to the cause of the fight.
+Many rumours circulated at the time as to the cause of the fight.
 Several contemporary avvisi referred to a quarrel over a gambling debt and a pallacorda game, a sort of tennis, and this explanation has become established in the popular imagination.
-Other rumors, however, claimed that the duel stemmed from jealousy over Fillide Melandroni, a well-known Roman prostitute who had modeled for him in several important paintings; Tommasoni was her pimp.
-According to such rumors, Caravaggio castrated Tommasoni with his sword before deliberately killing him, with other versions claiming that Tommasoni's death was caused accidentally during the castration.
-The duel may have had a political dimension, as Tommasoni's family was notoriously pro-Spanish, while Caravaggio was a client of the French ambassador.
+Other rumours, however, claimed that the duel stemmed from jealousy over Fillide Melandroni, a well-known Roman prostitute who had modeled for him in several important paintings; Tomassoni was her pimp.
+According to such rumours, Caravaggio castrated Tomassoni with his sword before deliberately killing him, with other versions claiming that Tomassoni's death had been caused accidentally during the castration.
+The duel may have had a political dimension, as Tomassoni's family was notoriously pro-Spanish, whereas Caravaggio was a client of the French ambassador.

-Caravaggio's patrons had hitherto been able to shield him from any serious consequences of his frequent duels and brawling, but Tommasoni's wealthy family was outraged by his death and demanded justice.
+Caravaggio's patrons had hitherto been able to shield him from any serious consequences of his frequent duels and brawling, but Tomassoni's wealthy family was outraged by his death and demanded justice.
 Caravaggio's patrons were unable to protect him.
-Caravaggio was sentenced to beheading for murder, and an open bounty was decreed, enabling anyone who recognized him to legally carry the sentence out.
-Caravaggio's paintings began to obsessively depict severed heads, often his own, at this time.
+Caravaggio was sentenced to beheading for murder, and an open bounty was decreed, enabling anyone who recognized him to carry out the sentence legally.
+Caravaggio's paintings began, obsessively, to depict severed heads, often his own, at this time.

-Good modern accounts are to be found in Peter Robb's M and Helen Langdon's Caravaggio: A Life.
+Modern accounts are to be found in Peter Robb's M and Helen Langdon's Caravaggio: A Life.
 A theory relating the death to Renaissance notions of honour and symbolic wounding has been advanced by art historian Andrew Graham-Dixon.
-Whatever the details, it was a serious matter.

-Caravaggio was forced to flee Rome.
+Whatever the details, the matter was serious enough that Caravaggio was forced to flee Rome.
 He moved just south of the city, then to Naples, Malta, and Sicily.